Language

 In this analogy, face recognition isn’t a basic brick for just any identity verification workflow—save for surveillance, perhaps.
 However, it definitely adds an additional layer of security for most businesses.

-In this post, we’ll discuss how a face recognition process works in identity verification, and cover three scenarios in which it’s 100% worth a shot.
+In this post, we’ll discuss how a facial recognition process works in identity verification, and cover scenarios in which it’s 100% worth a shot.

 Let’s get started.